waynesutton/learnconvex/files.md

   - Progress tracking and scoring algorithms
   - Randomized question ordering for each new session
   - Structured question system with predefined answers and explanations
+  - **Full type safety with proper return validators for all functions**

 ### `convex/questions.ts`